Eggplant with Ground Pork and Oyster Sauce

 How to Serve

-This simple eggplant with ground pork dish is best served with a bowl of steamed rice, noodle or shirataki noodles.
-Side dish can be Chive eggs or Shrimp Omelette.
-Or if you prefer deep-fried side dish, you can compliment with Shrimp Balls or Meatballs.
+This simple Eggplant with Ground Pork dish is best enjoyed with a bowl of steamed rice, noodles, or low-carb shirataki noodles.
+Pair with Chive Eggs or a savory Shrimp Omelette.
+If you prefer something crispy, Shrimp Balls or Meatballs make excellent side dishes.

 Storage